The following items are required to setup the Kaltura Brightspace by D2L Video Plugin:

 - A Kaltura account - Please contact your Kaltura representative for your Kaltura account details.

 - Deployment of Kaltura Brightspace by D2L Video Plugin on your environment.
-For installation instructions, see Kaltura Video Extension for Brightspace by D2L Installation Guide.
+For instructions, see Kaltura Video Extension for Brightspace by D2L Deployment Guide.

 - KAF Admin Console – please ask your Kaltura representative for credentials to access your KAF Admin Console instance.